2020PB/police-brutality/reports/New York.md

 Footage shows a man with his hands up backing away from a band of police officers (approximately 10-20).
 As the man backs across an intersection, an officer charges up to shove him.
 Officers then chase him and several bystanders, before tackling the man to the ground and beating him.

-tags: arrest, shove, beat, tackle, protestor
+tags: arrest, shove, beat, tackle, protester

 id: ny-newyorkcity-42